Neu-PiG: Neural Preconditioned Grids for Fast Dynamic Surface Reconstruction on Long Sequences: Evaluation

 We evaluate Neu-PiG against state-of-the-art methods, distinguishing between learning-based approaches that rely on category-specific priors and training-free methods that directly optimize deformations from point clouds without pretraining.
 The learning-based baselines include CaDeX~\cite{lei2022cadex} and M2V~\cite{cao2024motion2vecsets}, the latter requiring predefined inter-frame correspondences.
 For training-free baselines, we compare against DynoSurf~\cite{yao2024dynosurf} and PDG~\cite{kaltheuner2025preconditioned}.
 Experiments are conducted on three public benchmarks: DFAUST~\cite{dfaust} (human motion), AMA~\cite{ama} (clothed human performance), and DT4D~\cite{dt4d} (articulated animals).
 Unless stated otherwise, each sequence contains ${T = 17}$ frames following previous works~\cite{kaltheuner2025preconditioned,yao2024dynosurf} and consists of 5000 points per timestep.

 \paragraph{Evaluation Metrics.} We assess reconstruction quality using $ \ell_2 $-Chamfer Distance (CD), Normal Consistency (NC), F-score, and Correspondence Error (Corr.).
-CD measures bidirectional surface deviations between predicted and target point clouds, while NC evaluates local smoothness and normal alignment.
+CD measures bidirectional surface deviations, while NC evaluates local smoothness and normal alignment.
 The Correspondence Error measures temporal consistency of vertex trajectories across frames and the F-score is chosen with a threshold of $0.5\%$.
 We additionally report the average per-sequence runtime to evaluate computational efficiency.